codeenigma/ce-vm/README.md

 ## Other useful suggestions

-At Code Enigma we have a DNS entry that points dev.codeenigma.com to 192.168.56.2 so there is no need to mess with hosts files to use local development environments - anything.dev.codeenigma.com resolves to our local VMs.
+At Code Enigma we have a DNS entry that points app-vm.codeenigma.com to 192.168.56.2 so there is no need to mess with hosts files to use local development environments - anything.app-vm.codeenigma.com resolves to your local VMs.
+You may use this if you wish, if your project is for ACME, you can make a local vhost on the app server for acme.app-vm.codeenigma.com and this will just work, no hosts entries required.

 There is an option to use NFS for mounting Drupal, instead of the inbuilt VirtualBox file system.
 It can be a tricky to set up, but it is a fair bit